young-kcd/firebird/doc/README.replication.md

 Also, the replication set (aka publication) should be defined.
 It includes tables that should be replicated.
 This is also done via the DDL command:

 -- to replicate all tables (including the ones created later):
-ALTER DATABASE ADD ALL TO PUBLICATION
+ALTER DATABASE INCLUDE ALL TO PUBLICATION
 -- to replicate specific tables:
-ALTER DATABASE ADD TABLE T1, T2, T3 TO PUBLICATION
+ALTER DATABASE INCLUDE TABLE T1, T2, T3 TO PUBLICATION

 Tables may later be excluded from the replication set:

 -- to disable replication of all tables (including the ones created later):
-ALTER DATABASE DROP ALL FROM PUBLICATION
+ALTER DATABASE EXCLUDE ALL FROM PUBLICATION
 -- to disable replication of specific tables:
-ALTER DATABASE DROP TABLE T1, T2, T3 FROM PUBLICATION
+ALTER DATABASE EXCLUDE TABLE T1, T2, T3 FROM PUBLICATION

 Tables enabled for replicated can be additionally filtered using two settings in the configuration file: include\_filter and exclude\_filter.
 They are regular expressions that are applied to table names and define rules for inclusion table\(s\) into the replication set or excluding them from the replication set.